rsvim/ex.rsvim/README.md

 ## About

-This plugin implements builtin [ex commands](https://vimhelp.org/index.txt.html#index.txt) for [Rsvim](https://github.com/rsvim/rsvim) editor, aims to provide a user experience compatible with [Vim](https://www.vim.org/).
+This plugin implements builtin [ex commands](https://vimhelp.org/index.txt.html#index.txt) for Rsvim, aims to provide a user experience compatible with [Vim](https://www.vim.org/).

+The main branch of this plugin is always consistent with Rsvim project's main branch, for a released version, please use the "vx.x.x" branch.

+Contributions are always welcomed :) .

 ## Installation